Conjugator length in Thompson's groups: An Upper Bound

 \begin{corollary} Let $f\in F$ with $\|f\|=n$.
 Then there exists a reduced\/ $(1,j)$-strand diagram\/ $\h$ so that\/ $\f'=\h^{-1}\f\h$ is strongly cyclically reduced,\/ $\|\f'\|\leq n$, and

 \end{corollary}

 \begin{lemma} Let\/ $\f$ and\/ $\g$ be strongly cyclically reduced strand diagrams whose closures are the same, and let $n=\|\f\|=\|\g\|$.
 Then there exists a reduced strand diagram\/~$\h$ so that\/ $\g=\h^{-1}\f\h$ and\/ $\|\h\|\leq \frac{3}{2}n^2$. \end{lemma} \begin{proof} Suppose first that $\f$ and $\g$ are connected.
-Let $\f^\infty$ be the lift of the closure of $\f$ to universal cover of the annulus.
-Then $\f^\infty$ can be viewed as an infinite concatenation of $\f$'s, i.e.
+If $\f$ and $\g$ are the identity we are done, so suppose $\f$ and $\g$ are nontrivial.
+As in the sketch of the proof of Theorem~\ref{thm:ConjugacySolution}, let $\f^\infty$ be the lift of the closure of $\f$ to universal cover of the annulus, with